 If you decide the Worx Bladerunner Portable Tabletop Saw isn’t the right tool for you, we offer a 30-day Money Back Guarantee from date of receipt (less shipping and handling).
-Please call our customer service center at 1-866-354-9679 (WORX) and we’ll be happy to assist.
 View more information here.

 We know your tools are indispensable, so we cover each Bladerunner with a 2 Year Limited Consumer Warranty.
 You can extend your warranty to 3 years by registering online within 30 days of purchase.
 Already have your Worx Bladerunner Portable Tabletop Saw?
 Register now!

 Parts subject to normal wear and tear are not covered by the tool’s warranty.
 View more information on our warranty here.

 This product can expose you to chemicals including lead, phthalate or bisphenol A which are known to the State of California to cause cancer, birth defects or other reproductive harm.
 Wash your hands after use.
 For more information go to www.P65Warnings.ca.gov.